London (Southwest Region)

 Past employment experience includes being a Project Leader for Katimavik and Canada World Youth; 3R's Coordinator for the County of Lanark; Project Coordinator for the Eastern Ontario Model Forest (sustainable forestry); and Executive Director - Rideau Roundtable (watershed stewardship.
 Independent consulting contracts have included training sessions for Transport Canada, collaborateive strategic planning with four community health centes and evaluation and consultation services.
 Jeff has a broad range of volunteer experience, including Chair of the Overseas Placement Committee and the Nepal Country Liaison for Canadian Crossroads International, and facilitation services for non-profit organizations.
 He is also a professional musician and actor.

-Lisa has worked around community capacity building in the areas of environmental health, economic development and social justice within the non-profit sector for nearly 20 years.
-She has a Masters degree in Environmental Studies (MES) from York University with a concentration in 'Community-based Planning' (as recognized by the Ontario Professional Planners Institute).
+Lisa has worked within the health, social, economic and environmental sectors doing community development and capacity building for over 20 years.
+Through her professional and volunteer capacities, Lisa has conducted consultations, workshop facilitation, and public speaking on topics such as organizational development, strategic planning, fundraising, and evaluation.
 During the time that she has worked for the OHCC, she has taken the lead on both the "Healthy Communities and the Built Environment" (HCBE) and "Creating Inclusive Community Organizations" (CICO) projects.
 Lisa is also a certified yoga teacher and has owned and operated a small restaurant.
-She presently lives near Haliburton with her family.
+She has lived and worked in both rural and urban areas and currently resides with her family in the Haliburton Highlands.